 CONS: It could take a long time, and worse, you do not even know if it will happen at all.
 According to some studies though, they find this method effective among children with older siblings (ideally of the same gender) or role models to mimic.

-The two-day method was originally developed in the 1970s by Nathan Azrin and Richard Foxx, both a behavioral psychologist by profession.
+The potty training method in 3 days or less was originally developed in the 1970s by Nathan Azrin and Richard Foxx, both a behavioral psychologist by profession.
 They were even more popularized in their best-selling book entitled, Toilet Training In Less Than A Day.

 Originally, this was developed by Azrin and Foxx for children with mental disabilities.
 However, they, later on, found out that the method also worked well with all the other children.